Inside, Outside, Upside Down Christianity

 Now there’s not anything wrong with any of those rules in and of themselves, although few had anything to do with actual Biblical principles.
 I’m sure they were all designed to make us disciplined individuals and productive people, but rules were not going to lead us one iota closer to Christ.
 In fact, in a lot of cases, the severity of the rules caused people to rebel.

-You may have a hard time believing this from your friendly neighborhood free-spirited, nose-pierced, heavy-metal-loving novelist, but I was raised to have great respect for rules and authority, and I do (God wired me as an INFJ, but that's a post for another day.)
+You may have a hard time believing this from your friendly neighborhood free-spirited, heavy-metal-loving author, but I was raised to have great respect for rules and authority, and I do.
 There were basically three responses to these excessive rules in college: students who didn’t mind them and followed them, students who ignored them and didn’t care, and students who were in constant angst, feeling that the rules were ridiculous and unfair, but who wanted to honor God by following the rules.
 In other words students who wanted to live from the inside out.
 In other words, me.

 Outside-in Christianity is a result of focusing on law.
 In the Old Testament God gave us law because Christ had not yet died on the cross for us.
 The Ten Commandments are great and all, but did you ever stop to consider that there weren’t just ten, there were hundreds?
 If you want to live by the law, shouldn’t you follow them all?
 The law brings death.
 Jesus brings life.
 We are now living under a new covenant.
 A covenant with principles, not law.
 A covenant where God calls us to a higher standard and demands our very hearts.